 This tool helps you visualize the performance of your enrollment strategies by market.
-For an overview, the National Summary visualization provides a quick look a the entire market using either a map or a scatterplot.
-Each allows you to focus on States, Geomarkets, Counties, High Schools, or Zip Codes.
+For an overview, the National Summary visualization provides a quick look at the entire market using either a map or a scatterplot.
+Each allows you to focus on States, Geomarkets, Counties, High Schools, SCF Codes, or Zip Codes.

 The key data points include:

 - Volume represents the volume of student records.

 - Conversion Rate represents the conversion rate of student records between funnel points as selected in the Conversion Rate filter at the top of your report.

 For the map view, you can select State/Geomarket/County/SCF Code/High School/Zip Code to change your map display.
 You can zoom into any area and click on the desired geographic area to see the selected volume for that area.
 You can also use the Display toggle to switch between the three Snapshot Dates selected to compare Enrollment Years.

 For the scatterplot view, you can select State/Geomarket/County/SCF Code/High School/Zip Code to change your map display.
 Take note of the dotted lines representing your average conversion rates and the volume for the funnel points being analyzed.
 They can act as your internal performance benchmarks and create quadrants for evaluation.

 Like most scatter plots, you can spot how the variable is performing based on its relationship to the x and y axis, or in this case, the dotted lines representing your average volume or conversion rate.